Manchester Storm (2015): Fourth season (2018–19)

-Recent years (2019–)
+Pandemic Era (2019–2021)

 The COVID-19 pandemic saw the 2019–20 EIHL season brought to a premature close in 2020, with only the Challenge Cup seeing a winner crowned, following Sheffield's victory over Cardiff in the final.

 The 2020–21 EIHL season was cancelled completely due to ongoing social distancing restrictions related to the COVID-19 pandemic, but Manchester were named as one of four English EIHL sides taking part in the 2021 'Elite Series' between April and May 2021.

 The 2021–22 EIHL season went ahead as scheduled, with the Belfast Giants winning their fifth league title.
 Manchester missed the play-offs following a 9th-place finish.
 In April 2022 following the conclusion of the season, head coach Ryan Finnerty stood down after five years in charge to focus solely on his responsibilities as General Manager.

+Post-pandemic Era (2021–2026)

 In May 2022, Manchester confirmed the appointment of Matt Ginn as the team's head coach on a two-year deal beginning from the 2022–23 Elite League season.
 Ginn, the Storm's former starting netminder, retired from playing to take up the role having also previously served as an assistant coach to Ryan Finnerty, becoming the third coach in franchise history.

 On 1 January 2023, Manchester Storm announced automation company Robiquity had signed on as title partners through to the end of the 2024–25 season.

 In Ginn's first season behind the bench, Manchester finished the 2022–23 campaign in 6th place, collecting 48 points from 54 matches and posting a 22-28-4 record.
 The Storm would exit at the play-off quarter-final stage, losing their two-legged tie against the Sheffield Steelers by an aggregate score of 7–4.

 In the 2023–24 season, Manchester finished in 4th position with a 27-20-7 record, good for 61 points.
 The Storm lost their play-off quarter-final to the Guildford Flames and their Challenge Cup quarter-final to the Sheffield Steelers.
 Manchester's performance saw Ginn named the EIHL Coach of the Year.

 However, in May 2024 Ginn departed Manchester after accepting an opportunity in North America.

 The club quickly moved to appoint Canadian Mike Flanagan as the Storm's new head coach.
 He arrived from Austrian side EK Zeller Eisbären.

 However, Flanagan was relieved of his duties as Storm head coach on 3 December 2024, with assistant coach Mike Morin taking on the role of interim head coach.

 After the season, former captain Cameron Critchlow retired from playing and in May 2025 became the Storm's fifth permanent head coach in team history.
 Mike Morin returned to his previous role as Assistant Coach.

+In the 2025–26 season, the Manchester Storm progressed to the EIHL Playoff Weekend in Nottingham for the first time since this iteration of the team was founded.

+On 24th April 2026 Planet Ice announced it would not be issuing a licence for Manchester Storm to continue operations at Planet Ice Altrincham for the 2026/27 season.